OBSERVABILITY PLATFORM

 Visit Prometheus metric naming recommendations for more details about naming metrics.

-Chronosphere provides the following metrics for troubleshooting:
+Observability Platform provides the following metrics for troubleshooting:

-• prometheus_rule_group_last_duration_seconds: a gauge metric that holds the total time the group took to complete its last iteration, in seconds
+• prometheus_rule_group_last_duration_seconds: A gauge metric that holds the total time the group took to complete its last iteration, in seconds.

-• rule_group: the group that this rule belongs to
+• rule_group: The group that this rule belongs to.

-• prometheus_rule_evaluation_duration_seconds: a summary metric to track the average time an individual rule takes to evaluate
+• prometheus_rule_evaluation_duration_seconds: A summary metric to track the average time an individual rule takes to evaluate.

-• prometheus_rule_evaluations_total: the total number of individual rule evaluations that occur
+• prometheus_rule_evaluations_total: The total number of individual rule evaluations that occur.

-• rule_group: the group that this rule belongs to
+• rule_group: The group that this rule belongs to.

-• prometheus_rule_group_iterations_missed_total: the total number of rule group evaluations missed due to slow rule group evaluation
+• prometheus_rule_group_iterations_missed_total: The total number of rule group evaluations missed due to slow rule group evaluation.

-• rule_group: the group that this rule belongs to
+• rule_group: The group that this rule belongs to.

-• prometheus_rule_group_iterations_total: the total number of scheduled rule group evaluations, whether executed or missed
+• prometheus_rule_group_iterations_total: The total number of scheduled rule group evaluations, whether executed or missed.

-• rule_group: the group that this rule belongs to
+• rule_group: The group that this rule belongs to.

-• prometheus_rule_eval_failures_total: the total number of individual rule evaluation failures
+• prometheus_rule_eval_failures_total: The total number of individual rule evaluation failures.

-• rule_group: the group that this rule belongs to
+• rule_group: The group that this rule belongs to.

-• type: alerting or recording depending on the type of rule
+• type: Alerting or recording depending on the type of rule.

-• identifier: the slug for the given rule
+• identifier: The slug for the given rule.

-• status_code: the status code associated with the given evaluation failure
+• status_code: The status code associated with the given evaluation failure.

 Examples